lxieyang/lxieyang.github.io/_projects/hico.md

 </div>
 <br>

-What we want to do is to help computers actually understand the content of the image.
+We want to help computers actually understand the content of the image.
 Computers trained by us would be able to locate human beings and objects in the image, and figure out what action the human being is performing to the object.
 And the interactive questions in the beginning of this section, would indeed, be possible.

 In order to do this, we could like to ask Internet workers to circle out the locations of human beings and objects in a batch of images.
 My role is to **develop such an interface to help the workers do their jobs way faster and more accurate**.